saylesss88/mdbook-rss-feed/README.md

 Perfect for blogs, documentation sites, or any mdBook that you want to publish.

-Sorry for the frequent updates, this should be close to stable now.

 ## Features

 - HTML preview in `<description>` built from the first paragraphs of each